Beautiful & Safer Streets Projects

 Prior to the 2014 flood, there was already established a long-standing PC objective to declutter the village of road signs and work towards a more visually attractive road signing policy.
 Post-flood, this initiative gained new impetus.

-This year (2021), the PC has negotiated with WCC over the replacement of the two existing street signs with one traditional cast iron (or aluminium) sign to match the other new/replacement ones in the village.
+In 2021, the PC negotiated with WCC over the replacement of the two existing street signs with one traditional cast iron (or aluminium) sign to match the other new/replacement ones in the village.
 This will be on an oak backing board with oak legs, and will have 'Residents Parking Only' underneath, as per the Old Barn Crescent sign.
 The contract to supply the sign was awarded to JK Engineering in March 2021, at a value of £650 + VAT, to be paid from the BASS budget.
 WCC will be carrying out the installion so that it ties-in with its work schedule.

 Village Entrance Signs

 The annual parish meeting in 2016 voted overwhelmingly to replace the existing village entrance signs with illustrated, cast metal signs.

 The new signs will be placed closer to the village than the current ones on West Street and East Street.
 The new Green Lane sign will be placed in roughly the same position.
 The speed limit signs will remain where they are so won’t detract from the new village signs.

 In June 2020, JK Engineering was awarded the contract for supply and installation of the signs, based on a design submitted by villager, John Richards.
 Below is a computer-generated illustration.
 Please note that the posts will not be visible above the top edge of the sign, and there will be a 'twinning' sign mounted underneath of each.